jpontdia/common-core/README.md

  - The credentials for the Maven Nexus EE repository
  - Connected app for deployment in the Anypoint organization.

 The sensitive data was removed from the configuration files.
-The next properties must be provided to compile, test and package the service:
+The next properties must be provided to test the service:

 | Property    | Description |
 | ----------- | ----------- |